fusioninsight/ecosystem/en/Data_Integration/Using_Talend_with_FusionInsight.md

-  - The configuration of **tFileInputDelimited** shown as folloing pic:
+  - The configuration of **tFileInputDelimited** shown as following pic:

     Note: It is required to **Edit schema** of `out.csv`